priendeau/Fnct.d/README.rst

 BVTestBoolCase worring on this If statement, is like controlling-twice a true exit.

+:Note: 7236e956-f6cf-11e5-98a2-001e4c8856d6
+:Title: Recurrent call in BoolVarTestVarCreation and avoid uses of ValueToVariable .
+:Reference: Warning
+:Function: BoolVarTestVarCreation

+While BoolVarTestVarCreation is a low-level call indirectly call by ValueToVariable it's hard to define first will end having good sub-body to acheive a strict identity and be able to parse all variable before BoolVarTestVarCreation 'will' have to end a possible __main_start_services if this one is implemented with normal body-topology  .
+So it's not recommended to use ValueToVariable inside BoolVarTestVarCreation has long there is a better mechanisms correcting this problems in bash of recurrent  function call recurently a lower level function will simply loop and not finishing the work .

 :Note: e2382694-0ba3-11e3-98a2-001b3875b29c
 :Title: Usual Shell Chunk-Development.
 :Function: ZenityShellEval

 ---------------
 ZenityShellEval